Simply LaKita

 Plate with patties on it with text overlay pin.

-These Easy Salmon Patties are crispy on the outside, tender on the inside, and packed with nostalgic Southern flavor.
+This Old Fashioned Salmon Patties recipe is crispy on the outside, tender on the inside, and packed with nostalgic Southern flavor.
 Made with canned pink salmon, pantry staples, and a few simple seasonings, this budget-friendly recipe comes together in under 30 minutes, perfect for busy weeknights or a comforting weekend breakfast.

 Close up view of white plate with finished salmon patties on it on marble surface.